GE-McKinsey Nine-Field Matrix: PowerPoint Template

 Each axis is divided into three categories: high, medium, and low.

-The industry attractiveness axis considers factors such as market size, growth rate, profitability, and competition.
+The industry attractiveness axis considers market size, growth rate, profitability, and competition factors.

-The business strength axis considers factors such as market share, profitability, and brand strength.
+The business strength axis considers market share, profitability, and brand strength.

 What are the nine cells of the GE-McKinsey Nine-Field Matrix?

-Each business unit in a company is then placed in one of the nine cells of the matrix, based on its industry attractiveness and business strength.
+Each company's business unit is then placed in one of the nine cells of the matrix based on its industry attractiveness and business strength.

-- High industry attractiveness, high business strength: These are the most attractive businesses for a company to invest in, as they have both a strong competitive position and are in an attractive industry.
+1. High industry attractiveness, high business strength: These are the most attractive businesses for a company to invest in, as they have both a robust competitive position and are in an attractive industry.

-- Medium industry attractiveness, high business strength: These businesses have a strong competitive position but are in a less attractive industry.
+2. Medium industry attractiveness, high business strength: These businesses have a solid competitive position but are in a less attractive industry.

-- Low industry attractiveness, high business strength: These businesses may be profitable, but they are in an unattractive industry and may not be sustainable in the long run.
+3. Low industry attractiveness, high business strength: These businesses may be profitable but unattractive and need to be more sustainable in the long run.

-- High industry attractiveness, medium business strength: These businesses are in an attractive industry but may not have a strong competitive position.
+4. High industry attractiveness, medium business strength: These businesses are in an attractive industry but may need a stronger competitive position.

-- Medium industry attractiveness, medium business strength: These businesses are in a less attractive industry and may not have a strong competitive position.
+5. Medium industry attractiveness, medium business strength: These businesses are less attractive and may need a stronger competitive position.

-- Low industry attractiveness, medium business strength: These businesses are in an unattractive industry and may not be profitable in the long run.
+6. Low industry attractiveness, medium business strength: These businesses are unattractive and may need to be more profitable in the long run.

-- High industry attractiveness, low business strength: These businesses have potential in an attractive industry, but they are not currently competitive.
+7. High industry attractiveness, low business strength: These businesses have potential in an attractive industry but must be competitive.

-- Medium industry attractiveness, low business strength: These businesses have potential, but they are in a less attractive industry and are not currently competitive.
+8. Medium industry attractiveness, low business strength: These businesses have potential, but they are in a less attractive industry and need to be more competitive.

-- Low industry attractiveness, low business strength: These businesses are not competitive and are in an unattractive industry.
+9. Low industry attractiveness, low business strength: These businesses need to be competitive and are in an attractive industry.

 What are the advantages of using the GE-McKinsey Nine-Field Matrix?

-The GE-McKinsey Nine-Field Matrix is a useful tool for businesses to assess their business portfolio and make strategic decisions.
+The GE-McKinsey Nine-Field Matrix is helpful for businesses in assessing their portfolio and making strategic decisions.

 Some advantages of using this matrix include:

-- Objective analysis: The matrix provides an objective analysis of a company's business units, based on two key metrics - industry attractiveness and business strength - allowing companies to make informed decisions about investment, divestment, and restructuring.
+2. Objective analysis: The matrix objectively analyzes a company's business units based on two key metrics—industry attractiveness and business strength.
+This allows companies to make informed decisions about investment, divestment, and restructuring.

-- Strategic focus: The matrix helps companies make strategic decisions about which business units to invest in, which ones to divest, and which ones to restructure, enabling them to optimize their portfolio and maximize their returns.
+3. Strategic focus: The matrix helps companies decide which business units to invest in, which ones to divest, and which to restructure, enabling them to optimize their portfolio and maximize their returns.

-- Flexibility: The matrix is flexible and can be adapted to suit the specific needs and goals of a company, enabling companies to tailor the analysis to their own business and industry.
+5. Flexibility: The matrix can be adapted to suit a company's specific needs and goals, enabling companies to tailor the analysis to their business and industry.

 It enables companies to optimize their portfolio and maximize their returns by focusing on their most attractive business units and divesting or restructuring their least attractive ones.